 Master of Business Administration (MBA) in Nonprofit Management

-Now is the right time to pursue your MBA in nonprofit management.
-That's because positions for social and community service managers, directors, and leaders are expected to grow by 10 percent by 2024, according to U.S. Bureau of Labor Statistics.
+If you are pursuing an MBA, now is the right time to pursue your Master of Business Administration with a concentration in nonprofit management.
+Positions for social and community service managers, directors, and leaders are expected to grow 18 percent from 2016 to 2026, according to U.S. Bureau of Labor Statistics.

 A delivery that works with your schedule

 The Master of Business Administration with a concentration in nonprofit management is a one-year, three-term program for qualified students who choose a full-time program.
 Some students choose to move through the program on a part-time basis.
 The choice is yours.